netanelc305/picoCTF-2019/Forensics/shark on wire 2/README.md

 ![](shark1.png)

-so i wrote a script that will extract the letter from the ports of the packet that was sent from10.0.0.66 to 10.0.0.1
+so i wrote a script that will extract the letter from the ports of the packet that was sent from 10.0.0.66 to 10.0.0.1

 ```python
 from scapy.all import *